tenant dies in your rental property

 Step 3: Secure The Property

-Once you’ve been informed of a tenant’s death, you have the right and responsibility to secure the property from any potential theft of possessions.
+Once informed of a tenant’s death, you have the right and responsibility to secure the property from any potential theft of possessions.
 Check that all the doors and windows are locked.
-In most states, this can be done as soon as you know about the tenant’s death, even if you haven’t yet received official notice.
+In most states, this can be done as soon as you know about the tenant’s death, even if you haven’t received official notice.

 Remember that when securing the property, you do not have the right to remove anything that belonged to the deceased tenant.
-The only things that you should consider removing are items such as spoiled food or other things that pose a risk to the integrity of the property.
+The only things you should consider removing are items such as spoiled food or other things that pose a risk to the integrity of the property.
 The deceased’s estate should take possession of any pets.

 Keep thorough records of everything you do to demonstrate that you acted within the letter of the law.